INTERNATIONAL AGREEMENTS FOR ASSISTANCE IN LANDSCAPE FIRE EMERGENCIES

 During the World Summit for Sustainable Development (WSSD) a major initiative led by UNEP-OCHA was launched to increase international cooperation in the field of prevention, preparedness, and response to environmental disasters.
 From the beginning, wildland fire issues have been included.

-The UNEP-OCHA Advisory Group on Environmental Emergencies (AGEE) at its 5th meeting in May 2003 decided to utilize the Partnership Programme to enhance international cooperation in wildland fire management.
+The UNEP-OCHA Strategic Advisory Group on Environmental Emergencies (AGEE) at its 5th meeting in May 2003 decided to utilize the Partnership Programme to enhance international cooperation in wildland fire management.

-- Green Cross International with UNEP Awareness and Preparedness for Emergencies at Local Level (APELL)
+- Green Cross International with UNEP “Awareness and Preparedness for Emergencies at Local Level” (APELL)

-- OCHA Environmental Emergencies Centre (EEC)
+- OCHA “Environmental Emergencies Centre” (EEC)

-- UNISDR
+- UNDRR

-- The Global Fire Monitoring Center (GFMC), and
+- The Global Fire Monitoring Center (GFMC)

-- Rio+20 Web page “Preparedness for Environmental Emergencies
+- Rio+20 Web page “Preparedness for Environmental Emergencies”

 International Agreements